ElmerCSC/elmerfem/ElmerWorkflows/FreeCADBatchFEMTools/README.md

 # FreeCADBatchFEMTools - A library for using FreeCAD for FEM preprocessing in batch mode
 FreeCADBatchFEMTools.py is a set of tools for handling batch type preprocessing for Elmer Solver.
-The library was written by Trafotek Oy in collaboration with VTT Oy and supported by Business Finland.
+The library was written by Trafotek Oy in collaboration with VTT Technical Reseach Centre of Finland Ltd supported by Business Finland Oy.

 # Features
 - Inteded for batch mode usage (automatic preprocessing)